Does Throwing Up Make Acid Reflux Better? A Gut Doctor’s Answer.

 Work with your doctor.

-If you experience severe GERD symptoms, frequent vomiting, or having hiatus hernia, discuss the issue with your doctor to determine the best solution to make your acid reflux better.
+If you experience severe GERD symptoms, frequent vomiting, or hiatus hernia, discuss the issue with your doctor to determine the best solution to make your acid reflux better.

 An effective option for severe or refractory forms of acid reflux is anti-reflux surgery.
 Working with your doctor can help determine the best option for you.